Jacob Scarfone

-Jacob Scarfone (born April 10, 1994) is a Canadian football wide receiver for the BC Lions of the Canadian Football League (CFL).
+Jacob Scarfone (born April 10, 1994) is a Canadian former professional football wide receiver.

 University career

 Scarfone played U Sports football for the Guelph Gryphons from 2013 to 2017, although he missed the 2016 season due to injury.
 In four seasons with the Gryphons, he recorded 109 receptions for 1,789 yards and 17 touchdowns.
 He was named a U Sports Second Team All-Canadian in 2017.

 Professional career

 Hamilton Tiger-Cats

-Scarfone had missed his entire fourth year of U Sports eligibility in 2016, but was still drafted in the sixth round, 47th overall, by the Hamilton Tiger-Cats in the 2017 CFL Draft and signed with the team on May 24, 2017.
-He began the season on the team's practice roster and was released on July 31, 2017 in order to complete his university playing career.
+Scarfone had missed his entire fourth year of U Sports eligibility in 2016, but was still drafted in the sixth round, 47th overall, by the Hamilton Tiger-Cats in the 2017 CFL draft and signed with the team on May 24, 2017.
+He began the season on the team's practice roster and was released on July 31, 2017, in order to complete his university playing career.
 On December 7, 2017, it was announced that he had re-signed with the Tiger-Cats to a two-year contract.
 However, he was released with the final 2018 training camp cuts on June 10, 2018.